vinci1it2000/schedula/README.rst

-**CO2MPAS** is backward-looking longitudinal-dynamics CO\ :sub:`2` and fuel-consumption simulator for Light-Duty Vehicles (cars and vans), specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.
+**CO2MPAS** is backward-looking longitudinal-dynamics CO\ :sub:`2` and fuel-consumption simulator for light-duty vehicles (cars and vans), specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.